KarlHeitmann/react-web3-provider/README.md

 ## Web3 Provider filtering
 It may be useful to skip the MetaMask Provider if the user has the MetaMask extension installed but is currently not signed-in.
 We can use `acceptProvider` parameter to filter out Web3 Provider.
+The given `defaultProvider` is always accepted.
 ```js
 ReactDOM.render(
 	<Web3Provider